aaguueeroo/aaguueeroo/README.md

 👋 Hi, I’m Julia Agüero

-📱 I'm a Mobile App Developer with knowledge of Flutter and Java, besides other programming languages and frameworks
+📱 I'm a Mobile App Developer specialized in Flutter, but also with knowledge of Swift and Java

 👾 I would love to know more about Game Development

-📑 Software Engineering is so fun!
-And important for every project
+📑 The software architecture of my projects is as scalable as possible.

 🌱 And I am always glad to keep learning